Herbert Strong (golfer): 1913 U.S. Open

 The 1913 U.S. Open was the 19th U.S. Open, held 18–20 September, at The Country Club in Brookline, Massachusetts, a suburb southwest of Boston.
 Amateur Francis Ouimet, age 20, won his only U.S. Open title in an 18-hole playoff, five strokes ahead of British stars Harry Vardon and Ted Ray.

 Strong was in contention to win after two rounds of play and was referred to in the Aberdeen Journal as "the sometime Sandwich caddie".
 An article in the Indianapolis Star, published on 19 September 1913, referred to Strong as "a dark horse of the first magnitude" after he scored surprisingly well in rounds one and two, playing alone and without a partner.
 Due to an uneven number of players in the field, Strong ended up playing all four rounds alone, with only a scoring official accompanying him on the course.
 Strong's game was enhanced by his masterful ability to hit the short approach shot.
 His weakness, at times, was erratic putting.
-Despite his small physique—he weighed only 120 pounds—he was described as a long hitter of the ball and he insisted that his size was not a handicap.
+Despite his small physique—he weighed only 140 pounds—he was described as a long hitter of the ball and he insisted that his size was not a handicap.

 The first two rounds were played Thursday and the final two rounds on Friday.
 Strong's fine results in the first two rounds put him on 149, tied for second place with Ray, two strokes behind the second round leader, Vardon, who stood at 147.
 Strong's play was remarkable for its steadiness, rather than any particular brilliancy, as he methodically hit fairways and greens and seldom found himself in trouble.
 Strong beat or tied eventual winner Francis Ouimet in rounds 1, 2 and 4.
 A disappointing third round 82, however, ruined any chance he had to win the tournament and he would eventually finish on 310, +18 to par, for a ninth-place finish.
 He won $40 as his share of the purse.

-Major championship results
+Results in major championship

 Note: Strong never played in the Masters Tournament or the PGA Championship.